mattconnolly/zlogger/README.md

 And you when messages are sent to the logger, they will appear in STDOUT formatted with the senders name prefixed to each line.

+The daemon uses two ZeroMQ sockets:

+ * At the bind_address : port => a PULL socket to receive log messages.
+ * At the bind_address : port + 1 => a PUB socket where re-formatted lines of the log are sent to.

 To use the logging client in a Ruby process:

     require 'zlogger'

     logger = Zlogger::Client.new(connect_address, process_prefix)
     logger.debug { "This is a debug message" }

 The `logger` client object behaves like a standard ruby Logger.